 I was very fortunate that we were invited for a traditional "Baai Sri Suu Kwan" welcome ceremony at Janyong's Home Stay.
 You can read my post "The Khemmarat Ways of Life" to learn about our "Baai Sri Suu Kwan" experience here.

 "Baai Sri Suu Kwan" is very important to the people of Khemmarat and plays a significant part in Khemmarat's culture.
 And of course, we have to learn how to make the "Baai Sri" tray that is used in the blessing ceremony of "Baai Sri Suu Kwan".

 Ma-Ma and Me with our "Baai Sri" Tray

-2. Eat, drink and shop at Khemarat Walking Street
+2. Eat, drink and shop at Khemmarat Walking Street

-I am so happy to meet all the famous people in the Khemmarat community at Khemmarat Walking District.
-It was such an eye-opening experience to see so many visitors coming from all parts of Thailand to eat, drink, and shop at Khemarat Walking Street.
+I am so happy to meet all these famous people in the Khemmarat community.
+Not only that, but I was also able to add them on Facebook.
+You will be surprised to know that many of the locals are good at using social media.
+It was such a wonderful experience to see so many visitors coming from all parts of Thailand to eat, drink, and shop at Khemmarat Walking Street.